Your guide to John Lewis inclusive guarantees

 What happens when the guarantee comes to an end?

-You can buy a Service Plan to insure yourself against future repair bills. it will also safeguard you against accidental damage from day one - worth it if you know you or your family are a bit accident-prone!
+If you buy Added Care within 60 days of buying your product, this insures you against future repair bills once the guarantee has expired.
+It will also safeguard you against accidental damage from day one (excluding large electrical appliances) - worth it if you know you or your family are a bit accident-prone!

 So what do I need to do to claim under my guarantee?